GoogleCloudPlatform/terraform-cloud-client-api/README.md

-# Sample App illustrating Using a Google Cloud SDK
+# Use a Cloud SDK Client Library

 This sample app shows: